0x5ubt13/qool-jekyll_step_by_step-loop/_posts/2019-01-22-jekyll-step-by-step-tutorial.md

 Move the contents of the _site folder to root, i.e. where the _site folder is and delete it.
 The index.html file must reside in repository branch root, otherwise it is not going to work.
 You can take your file manager or use `mv` or `git mv` command.

 #### Commit changes
-> $ git commit -m " content of _site folder and .gitignore"
+> $ git commit -m " content of _site folder, .git and .gitignore"

 ### 36) Open account and repository at GitHub
-Go to Github.com, if you do not have one make an account and add a repository.
+Go to Github.com, if you do not have one, make an account and add a repository.
 Following the naming pattern below.
 The project page didn't work for me to host the source code and have it built with jekyll, because the _config.yml is either not read or not updated.
 But this does not mean it can not be done.
-Anyway, you can make a branch gh-pages, which contains only the _site folder and an own .gitignore file, like we just did.
+Anyway, you can make a branch gh-pages,  which contains only the _site folder's content, .git and an own .gitignore file, like we  just did.
 Or you can make a user page.
 With a user page the source code  works fine.

 #### Account name
 Choose an account name.